Artificial Intelligence in IVF

-IVFAustralia, as part of the Virtus Health group, Australia’s leading fertility provider, has developed a new artificial intelligence system, called Ivy, to predict the likelihood of a viable pregnancy from transfer of an individual embryo in a woman undergoing IVF.
+IVFAustralia, as part of the Virtus Health group, Australia’s leading fertility provider, has developed an artificial intelligence system to predict the likelihood of a viable pregnancy from transfer of a single embryo in a woman undergoing IVF.

-The Virtus Health group is the first provider of fertility treatment in Australia to use this innovative Ivy, artificial intelligence technology which allows embryologists to identify the embryo for each woman with the aim of achieving a successful pregnancy as quickly as possible.
+The Virtus Health group is the first provider of fertility treatment in Australia to use this form of artificial intelligence to analyse embryo growth.

 Watch the video below to find out more:

-How will Ivy, Artificial Intelligence affect the IVF process?
+How will Artificial Intelligence affect the IVF process?

 What is different from the current IVF process?

-Ivy artificial intelligence performs a comprehensive three dimensional assessment of the growth of the embryos through all stages of development and then relates this data to whether a fetal heart has developed or not.
-By objective analysis of the images, with no pre-determined parameters, Ivy has taught itself to identify the embryos with the greatest likelihood of developing as far as a fetal heart by allocating each embryo an embryoscore.
-The embryo with the highest embryoscore, and therefore the highest potential for leading to a viable fetus, can then be selected for transfer, with the aim of accelerating the chance of a healthy baby.
+Artificial intelligence performs a comprehensive assessment of the growth of the embryos over all five days and then relates this data to whether a fetal heart has developed or not.
+By completely objective analysis of the images, the artificial intelligence system has taught itself to identify the embryo with the greatest likelihood of developing as far as a fetal heart.
+The embryo with the highest score, and therefore the highest potential for leading to a viable fetus, can then be selected for transfer.

-How did the Ivy Artificial Intelligence system teach itself?
+How did the Artificial Intelligence system teach itself?

 What are the potential benefits for patients?

-The aim of this work is to select the right embryo more quickly so that women who have to go through IVF are able to conceive more quickly and thus lessen the strain of IVF on them and their families.
+The aim of this work is to select the right embryo more quickly so that women going through IVF can conceive more quickly and thus lessen the strain of IVF on them and their families.

-When will Ivy artificial intelligence be available widely in IVF treatment?
+When will artificial intelligence for embryo selection be available widely in IVF treatment?